very-scary-scenario/nkd.su/PRIVACY.md

 - a screen name and a display name
 - an avatar
 - email addresses
+- URLs of websites you choose to show on your profile page

 [django-password-storage]: https://docs.djangoproject.com/en/3.2/topics/auth/passwords/#how-django-stores-passwords "how Django stores passwords"